Penn Film Program

 SDP-Penn Film Program Horace Furness High School

-SDP-Penn GSE Film Program Ethnographic Filmmaking Course 2021 FULL
+SDP-Penn Film Program Ethnographic Filmmaking Course 2021 FULL

-SDP-Penn GSE Film Program Ethnographic Filmmaking Course 2021 Part 1
+SDP-Penn Film Program Ethnographic Filmmaking Course 2021 Part 1

-SDP-Penn GSE Film Program Ethnographic Filmmaking Course 2021 Part 2
+SDP-Penn Film Program Ethnographic Filmmaking Course 2021 Part 2

 Sayre High School